dagrambraut/gathering-leto/README.md

 # The Gathering of Leto

-A wonderful demonstration of an app that just might work perfect for someone out there, somewhere.
+A wonderful demonstration of an app that just might work perfectly for someone out there, somewhere.
 Part of the team challenges in SI Gathering 2020.

 ## Table of contents